DIETI-DISTA-IoT/SereBench/README.md

 ### Launching:

-**IMPORTANT** For using the wandb logging dashboard, you should have a file called .env in the project's root folder containing your wandb api key under the WANDB_API_KEY voice:
+> **IMPORTANT** For using the wandb logging dashboard, you should have a file called **".env"** in the project's root folder containing your wandb api key under the WANDB_API_KEY voice:

 ```.env file
 # .env file content: